 We embed the nurture principles throughout the school.
 We ensure that classes are set up to be nurturing.
 Staff have been trained on the six principles of nurture and on the impact of different attachment styles.
 We also run breakfast clubs to ensure that children are not hungry, and that they are ready for the day ahead.
-We have two Nurture Leaders who work with all classes to ensure nurture is embedded throughout the school.
-They are part of our wellbeing team.
-Our Wellbeing team also includes the Head of Safeguarding and Wellbeing.
-All staff have had safeguarding training and are taught our safeguarding procedures upon starting at the school.
+Our Assistant Head Teacher - Nurture and Behaviour for Learning, works with all classes to ensure nurture is embedded throughout the school.

+Our Wellbeing team is led by our Deputy Principal, who is also the DSL, and all staff have had safeguarding training and are taught our safeguarding procedures upon starting at the school.
+All staff carry out refresher Safeguarding Training and refresher PREVENT training annually.